joesurf/Housing-Price-Time-Series-Forecasting/README.md

 ### Long Short Term Memory

-#### Data Preprocessing and Splitting

 We first prepare the data for model training by performing necessary preprocessing steps and splitting it into distinct sets for training, validation, and testing purposes.
-The process involves:

-1. Normalization of Numerical Features: Numerical features in the dataset are normalized to ensure uniform scaling, enhancing model convergence and performance.

-2. Splitting the Dataset: The dataset is divided into three subsets:
-   - Training Set: Used to train the model.
-   - Validation Set: Employed to fine-tune model parameters and prevent overfitting.
-   - Test Set: Reserved for final evaluation of model performance.
-3. Conversion to Numpy Arrays: The data is converted into numpy arrays to facilitate efficient model training and compatibility with various machine learning frameworks.
-4. Data Confirmation: Finally, the section concludes by printing the data types and shapes of the training and validation sets, providing a comprehensive overview of the prepared data for further processing.

-#### LSTM Model Training

-This section delves into the training and evaluation of a Long Short-Term Memory (LSTM) neural network model designed for predictive tasks.
-The process involves the following steps:
+We then train and evaluate the Long Short-Term Memory (LSTM) neural network model.

+**Properties**:
-1. Model Construction: The LSTM model is built with three layers, each followed by dropout regularization to mitigate overfitting.
-This architecture enables the model to capture temporal dependencies effectively.
+- An LSTM model with three layers and dropout regularization is used to capture temporal dependencies.
-2. Compilation: The model is compiled using the Adam optimizer and mean squared error loss function, suitable for regression tasks.
+- Uses the Adam optimizer and mean squared error loss function for regression tasks.
-3. Early Stopping: To prevent overfitting, early stopping is implemented with a patience of 5, monitoring validation loss during training.
-This mechanism halts training when the model's performance on the validation set starts deteriorating.
+- Overfitting is prevented with early stopping, monitoring validation loss with a patience of 5.
-4. Training Process: The model is trained by fitting it to the training data for 100 epochs, utilizing a batch size of 32.
-Throughout the training process, model performance is evaluated on the validation set to assess its generalization capabilities and prevent overfitting.
+- The model is trained for 100 epochs with a batch size of 32, with performance evaluated on the validation set to prevent overfitting.